ServiceAn abstract way to expose an application running on a set of Pods as a network service.

 loadBalancerIP, you first need to create a static type public IP address resource.
 This public IP address resource should be in the same resource group of the other automatically created resources of the cluster.
 For example,

 Specify the assigned IP address as loadBalancerIP.
 Ensure that you have updated the securityGroupName in the cloud provider configuration file.
 For information about troubleshooting

 CreatingLoadBalancerFailedpermission issues see, Use a static IP address with the Azure Kubernetes Service (AKS) load balancer or CreatingLoadBalancerFailed on AKS cluster with advanced networking.

 Internal load balancer

 In a mixed environment it is sometimes necessary to route traffic from Services inside the same (virtual) network address block.

 In a split-horizon DNS environment you would need two Services to be able to route both external and internal traffic to your endpoints.

-You can achieve this by adding one the following annotations to a Service.
-The annotation to add depends on the cloud Service provider you’re using.
+To set an internal load balancer, add one of the following annotations to your Service depending on the cloud Service provider you're using.